twelveand0/CarrotsBlender/README.md

 **THis will be uploaded and documented soon...**

-**Due to the impact of Wuhan Novel coronavirus pneumonia (COVID-19), I cannot get back to laboratory and cannot get access to the data.
+**Due to the impact of Novel coronavirus pneumonia (COVID-19), I cannot get back to laboratory and cannot get access to the data.
 I will upload them after being allowed to the laboratory.**